 Day 46: Drive to Moshi and, if you’re lucky, you’ll start to see Mount Kilimanjaro through the clouds.
 Continue on to Arusha.

 Day 54: Back in Arusha you can buy supplies and get some rest before traveling north to Kenya in the morning.

 Day 55-57: In Nairobi, check out the local market for crafts.
-Plan a trip to the mall if you need clothes or supplies – which you might after nearly 2 months of travel.
+Wherever in Africa you are, be sure to look for sustainable souvenirs only.
+Plan a trip to the mall if you need clothes or supplies — which you might after nearly 2 months of travel.
 Be sure to stop at a local coffee shop to have some true Kenyan coffee before making your way to the Masai Mara.

 Day 58-60: Spend a few days seeing wildlife in the Masai Mara.